garylvov/single_motor_gripper/README.md

 # Single Motor Gripper
 ### www.garylvov.com
-      This package is designed to implement a ROS wrapper for a gripper actuated by a single dynamixel motor.
+      This package is designed to implement a ROS wrapper for a gripper actuated by a single dynamixel.

       It is currently configured for a copycat of the gripper included with Hello Robot's Stretch
           See: www.garylvov.com/universal-gripper for more information about the universal gripper